felixnext/stock_trend_analysis/19-09_project-results.md

 * Retrieve and clean stock data (i.e. stock prices, company statements) from various sources
 * Use this stock data to predict the profitability of a stock on multiple time-scales
-* Combine both features to compute a similiarity between stocks and provide recommendations to the user based on input keywords and stock ranking
+* Combine both features to compute a similarity between stocks and provide recommendations to the user based on input keywords and stock ranking

 ## Related Work & Libraries